 Customized Email Notification

-You can also modify the subject line and body of the message that is sent to users you set to be notified when an incident is transitioned to a step.
+Second, you can choose to notify anyone involved in the incident when individual steps are completed.
+You can modify the subject line and body of the message that is sent to users you set to be notified when an incident is created or transitioned to a step.
 Click the icon to modify the message.
 You can use the button to populate fields from the incident in your message.
 Click OK once complete.
 To learn more check out our Incident Email Notifications article.

 Setup Due Date